RBD: 2008: Tour del Adiós

-The Gira Del Adiós was a world tour by Mexican group RBD.
-The tour was set to visit South America, North America, and Europe, which began on November 1, 2008 and ended on December 21, 2008.
+The Tour del Adiós was a world tour by Mexican group RBD.
+The tour was set to visit South America, North America, and Europe, which began on 1 November 2008, and ended on 21 December 2008.

-On August 14, 2008, the group RBD announced their last tour, named Gira Del Adiós (or also Tour Del Adiós).
+On 14 August 2008, the group RBD announced their last tour, named Tour del Adiós (or also Gira Del Adiós).
 The tour initially included about 20 cities in countries such as Argentina, Colombia, Venezuela, Ecuador, Paraguay, Chile and Brazil.
 In November 2008, the group began the tour in the following cities: La Paz, Buenos Aires, Córdoba and Rosario.
 In December, RBD concerts were held in Los Angeles, Guayaquil, Quito, Lima, Santiago, Ljubljana, Bucharest, Belgrade and Madrid.
-The last presentation of Gira Del Adiós was on December 21, in Madrid and the final farewell of the phenomenon, RBD.
+The last presentation of Tour del Adiós was on 21 December, in Madrid and the final farewell of the phenomenon, RBD.

 In Brazil, the tour was called "Turnê do Adeus".
 The first five presentations in the country were held soon after their presentations in Argentina.
 As in Fortaleza, Porto Alegre, Rio de Janeiro with 30,000 people and more than 25,000 in São Paulo (where they recorded their last live DVD, entitled Tournée do Adeus) and Brasília.